FREQUENTLY ASKED QUESTIONS

 You will get wet.
 Rain or shine, we’re ultrarunners and we run.
 The exception to this, of course, would be a heavy storm with lightning and/or fierce wind.
-Check the weather policy section on our race info page for details on how we’ll handle a storm passing through.
+Check the weather policy on the race overview page for details on how we’ll handle a storm passing through.

 Rain coupled with heat and friction – that’s a good recipe for blisters or macerated feet (gross).
 It is highly recommended that you pay extra attention to your feet if we get some rain.
 Body Glide, Trail Toes, or some other anti-chafe protection on your feet will help.

-What is the farthest anyone has gone in 8 hours?
+What's the farthest anyone has gone at this event?

-Does this race “count” toward Marathon Maniacs or 50 State Qualification?
+Does the race count toward Marathon Maniacs or 50 States Club qualification?

-Provided you run, walk, skip, and/or crawl at least 26.2 miles within the 8 hour window that the course is open, YES, this event counts toward both Marathon Maniacs and 50 State Club qualification and statistics.
-There are other clubs out there too, so we can’t guarantee our event “counts”, but drop us a line and ask.
-Robert is happy to take a look at the club rules and give you guidance.
+Provided you run, walk, skip, and/or crawl at least 26.2 miles within the 8 hours that the course is open, yes, this event counts toward both Marathon Maniacs and 50 State Club qualification and statistics.

 No, food will not be available for sale.
 Please plan ahead.
 Of course, you may have crew (or team members who aren’t currently running) bring you food.

 Will tents be provided?
-Are there guidelines regarding tents?
+Are there guidelines for tents?

 Tents… and really, we mean canopies (tents without walls)… need to be provided by participants/teams.